lgh19/asset-hound/docs/handbook.md

 The job codes defined in the `job_dicts` list can be supplied as command-line arguments to generate a file containing just those assets.
 For instance, the `job_code` value for the public-art dataset is `public_art`, so running

 ```> python launchpad.py engine/payload/asset_map/_facet_hound.py mute public_art```
 will only process the public_art job.
-If `one_file == False`, the generated file will be called `public-art-pgh.csv` and will only contain the fields defined by the corresponding schema (wherease when `one_file == True`, all fields in the asset schema are included in the file).
+If `one_file == False`, the generated file will be called `public-art-pgh.csv` and will only contain the fields defined by the corresponding schema (whereas when `one_file == True`, all fields in the asset schema are included in the file).
 All converted files will be saved to the directory given in the variable `ASSET_MAP_PROCESSED_DIR`, as specified by the `destination_file` parameter in the jobs (though this could be changed).

 The contents of these files are considered to be raw assets.